webplatform/docs-wpd/Projects/DOM_API_docs/index.md

 Proposed is the abolition of all "interstitials" and the assignment of all members to their encapsulating objects in the URLs.
 Even the "apis" interstitial is unnecessary (see below).
 To that, we would have the following first-tier designations.
 * '''dom''' - a listing page with all DOM objects and their summaries.

-For events we're using the '''Applies to field''' in an overloaded fashion.
-For methods and properties it means "belongs to" or "is a member of" whereas for events it means "targeted at".
+* '''dom/events''' - for all of the events.

+Note that events logically belong under their event types (i.e. dom/PointerEvent/pointerdown or dom/Event/error).
+The events in dom/PointerEvent are described thus, and ideally we would want to describe all events this way - under their event types in the URLs.
+The trouble is, the event type is not always captured in the properties of the event page, so there is no automatic way to tell a script to follow that property when moving the page.
+Instead, we will have to manually update the event pages with the event type information, then later perform a move that assigns the event's URL according to that event type (i.e. dom/Event/error).
+Until then we'll just put all of the events under dom/events (except those rightfully organized under dom/PointerEvent), and add a field to the Event template to capture the event type (see [[http://project.webplatform.org/tmpl/issues/7 this bug]].

+We also considered organizing events  under their targets (i.e. dom/Element/pointerdown), but found namespace collisions (dom/Element/error property collides with dom/Element/error event).
+Besides, events properly belong to event types, not targets, in the DOM.

-Inheritance, however, should not be described in the URL.
+Inheritance should not be described in the URL.
 Rather, all DOM objects, regardless of their "level" in the DOM, should reside on one level of the WPD URL structure.
 This provides for short URLs.
 So, we would have the following:
 * dom/HTMLTrackElement (''not'' dom/EventTarget/Node/Element/HTMLElement/HTMLTrackElement)
 * dom/Navigator
 * dom/Window